 In Year 11 boys continue to develop their Unit 2 coursework “The environment” and also complete their actual exam preparation work and final piece in exam conditions.
 The work should show a developed skill level with a sense of personal style developing.
 We ensure all boys reach their potential through individual target setting and regular assessments focusing on modifying and refining work in progress.
 The end of the course is celebrated with an exhibition of all work for family and friends to see.

-A-Level Art is an exciting subject to study as it encourages and develops independent learning through both research and practical tasks.
+AS-Level Art is an exciting subject to study as it encourages and develops independent learning through both research and practical tasks.
 Students work is based on a thematic study with 50% of the final grade being derived from coursework completed in the first term and 50% coming from the controlled test and relevant supporting studies.
 It is recommended that students gain an A or A* at GCSE if they are to study Art at A level.

 A-Level Art is a progression from AS, where students continue to develop independent learning skills with the support of a clear framework and teacher guidance.
 The focus is on a Personal Study with students selecting their area of study and leading the research through both sketchbook and essay based work.
-They also complete another controlled test which represents 50% of the A2 grade, this time with a final controlled test at the end of the research period.
+They also complete another controlled test which represents 50% of the A Level grade, this time with a final controlled test at the end of the research period.